 2. Operations manager

-- Responsible for the overall operations of a public or private organization.
+- Plans, directs or coordinates the operations of a public or private organization.

 - Directs and coordinates activities dealing with the production, pricing, sales or distribution of products.

 - Reviews performance data to measure productivity and identify areas needing cost reduction or process improvement.

 3. Logistics analyst

 - Analyzes processes across the entire supply chain to identify or recommend optimizations and improvements.

 - Maintains databases that compile and organize logistics information, collaborating with operations research analysts.